xiaozhanguva/starter-academic/content/position/position.md

 **<h3>Useful Links:</h3>**

 - See [this blog post](https://andreas-zeller.info/2020/07/01/whats-it-like-to-be-a-phd-student-in-germany.html) about life as a PhD student in Germany by [Andreas Zeller](https://andreas-zeller.info/)
+- For PhD students interested in CISPA, see our [Central Page](https://career.cispa.de/phd.html)
 - For intern students, see [Young Reseracher Internship Program](https://career.cispa.de/yrip.html)